VBA Code belongs to a Presentation

 This will open an existing .pptx file and assign the presentation variable to the file.

-Set the presentation object to an already opened file.
+Set the presentation variable to an already opened file.

 All open PowerPoint files are part of the Presentations collection.